Should Your Business Consider Payroll Loans?

 Still, as you might expect, payroll loans can be expensive, and the payroll funding company will want to be repaid as soon as possible.
-It’s also important to note that payroll loans shouldn’t be confused with payday loans, which are short-term consumer loans that charge borrowers an average interest rate of 400 percent.
-Payday loans aren’t even legal in some states, unlike payroll loans.
+In addition, payroll loans shouldn’t be confused with payday loans, which are short-term consumer loans that charge borrowers an average interest rate of 400 percent.
+In fact, payday loans aren’t even legal in some states, unlike payroll loans.

-In this post, we’ll explain what payroll financing is, and how having access to it can help you pay your employees and in turn grow your business.
+In this post, we’ll explain what payroll financing is, and how utilizing it can help you pay your employees and in turn grow your business.

 Everything You Need to Know About Payroll Loans:

 The 3 Types of Payroll Loans:

 To start, let’s explain how payroll funding works.
 A ‘payroll loan’ is a broad description for short-term financing designed to smooth a company’s cash flow.